-As there are no official national standards for square footage reporting in Canada, relying on the square footage measurements provided by a real estate agent or listing could end in disaster.
-Buyers need to receive accurate square footage measurements, and sellers need to ensure that information is available for any interested parties.
-However, finding this information from sources that have accurate information is always the difficult task.
+You may be surprised to learn that there are no official national standards for square footage reporting in Canada.
+As a result, you cannot always rely on the square footage measurements provided by a real estate agent or a listing.
+We all recognize that buyers need to receive accurate square footage measurements.
+Also, sellers need to ensure that information is available for interested parties.
+However, finding this information from accurate sources is a difficult task.

-These four tips can help consumers and agents understand how to measure the square footage, where to find accurate square footage measurements and how to get proper assessments of the property done.
+These four tips can help consumers and agents understand how to measure square footage.
+It will also help you understand where to find accurate square footage measurements and how to get proper assessments of a property.

 1. No measurement is perfect

-While it may seem counter-intuitive, Kevin Klages, co-founder and CEO of Planitar, a company that intends to find solutions to measure built space, argues that no measurement can be genuinely “accurate.”
+Kevin Klages, co-founder and CEO of Planitar, a company whose 3D technology solutions help to measure built space, argues that no measurement can be genuinely “accurate.”
 Klages says that when it comes to property measurement, there is no such thing as accuracy.
-“If you get 20 engineers to go out to a property, they will all come back with 20 different measurements.”
-Klages also notes that these engineers may be within a range of one another, but that properties are not always perfect and walls are not always 90 degrees.
+“If you get 20 engineers to go out to a property, they will come back with 20 different measurements.”
+Klages notes that these engineers may be within a range of one another, but that properties are not always perfect and walls are not always 90 degrees.
 “The numbers will always be a little bit different,” he says.

 2. Hire a professional to measure.
 Seriously

-During a presentation to Toronto-area Realtors, Klages suggests the agents learn how to take their own measurements by walking around a property with a laser measurement or measurement tape to record each wall, and graph paper to note the information they find.
+Klages suggests that agents learn how to take their own measurements by walking around a property with a laser measurement or measurement tape to record each wall.
+Graph paper is also requires in order to note the information they capture.
 A buyer could do the same, even during an open house.

 However, Ron Usher, lawyer and notary in B.C. with a great deal of real estate experience, argues that if square footage is a key issue for you, its best to hire a professional company to measure your prospective home.
 “I like what they’ve done in Alberta with a measuring standard they’ve put out that’s very helpful,” said Usher.
 “But the key thing is, and this is to do with any aspect of a real estate purchase, if there’s something that is really important to you, then you need to get it verified by a professional.”